omahs/flutter/engine/src/flutter/impeller/docs/babys_first_triangle.md

 }
 ```

-This shader, which expects to run once per vertex, takes a `vec2` and converts into into NDC.
-Are you can see, there is no "conversion" going on.
+This shader, which expects to run once per vertex, takes a `vec2` and converts it into NDC.
+As you can see, there is no "conversion" going on.
 That's because our vertices will already be in NDC.
 Since we are only drawing a simple triangle, we will need to give it three vertices.
 We'll discuss that in later setup.

 #### Fragment Shader